Open Outdoor Spaces to Explore around Adelaide during COVID-19 Restrictions

 We’ve always known we live in the lucky country here in Australia, but during times like the coronavirus pandemic affecting us all around the world, we should appreciate just how much open space we have to explore at a safe social distance from each other.

-There are strict restrictions in place set by the Federal Government limiting the number of people who can gather in one place at one time, so it’s now more important than ever to find places to visit that are not too crowded and have enough open space to allow our kids to play outdoors.
+There have been strict restrictions in place set by the Federal Government limiting the number of people who can gather in one place at one time, so it’s now more important than ever to find places to visit that are not too crowded and have enough open space to allow our kids to play outdoors.
 Getting some regular exercise will also help our mental health and overall wellness.

 South Australia’s National Parks

 You do not want to be walking at a park with narrow trails where you are constantly passing other people in close range. eg at places like Waterfall Gully or Morialta (to the second falls).
 If you see lots of cars parked there or can’t easily find a park you know there are too many people there.
-This is the same at the beach.
-We do not want to see the scene at Bondi Beach here.
-Any walk on the beach should only be done if you can stay a far distance from other people.

 If you or a family member feel unwell, have been overseas or in contact with someone who has tested positive to COVID-19, PLEASE STAY HOME.